Shutdown in Seattle: Northbound I-5 closure begins tonight

-Drivers should brace for a major closure of I-5 through Seattle this weekend.
-All northbound lanes will be closed from the West Seattle Bridge to Olive Way, starting Friday, June 1 at 8 p.m.
+Drivers should brace for a major closure of northbound Interstate 5 through Seattle this weekend.
+All northbound lanes will be closed from the West Seattle Bridge to Olive Way, starting Friday at 8 p.m.
 The lanes are scheduled to reopen by 5 a.m.
 Monday.

 The closure is a major component of "Revive I-5," a months-long renovation project by the Washington State Department of Transportation.
 Take a deeper dive into the reasons behind the closures on WSDOT's blog.

-The northbound closure will have a residual effect on other major roadways, including I-90, 405, and state routes 99, 509 and 599.
+The northbound closure will have a residual effect on other major roadways, including Interstate 90, Interstate 405, and state routes 99, 509 and 599.

 This weekend's construction project is weather-dependent.
 To accommodate as many projects as possible in the construction season, WSDOT said they look for opportunities to combine closures when appropriate.